A2Amir/Extended-Kalman-Filter-for-Sensor-Fusion-Radar-and-Lidar/README.md

 ### The second cycle is the Motion Update (Prediction):
-Suppose the robot lives in the life like below (blue line) and want to move to the right side with a certain distance, the motion(green line) has itself its own set of uncertainty r2 (because the motion tends to lost information ), which adds to the uncertainty of the current uncertainty σ2 and leads to a new Gaussian with high uncertainty  σ2 prime (red line):
+Suppose the robot lives in the life like below (blue line) and want to move to the right side with a certain motion, the motion(green line) has itself its own set of uncertainty r2 (because the motion tends to lost information ), which adds to the uncertainty of the current uncertainty σ2 and leads to a new Gaussian with high uncertainty  σ2 prime (red line):
 <p align="center">
 <img src="./img/5.jpg" alt="The second cycle is the Motion Update (Prediction) " />
 <p align="center">